souperk/Ion/README.md

 Getting Started
 ===
 There aren't any documentation or tutorials so for now you can use only the javadoc to get an idea what is going on.

+You need a folder resources in the some folder with the jar which will contain your site.